Richard Bellingham: Death and legacy

 Richard Bellingham died on 7 December 1672.
 He was the last surviving signer of the colonial charter, and was buried in Boston's Granary Burying Ground.
-He was survived by his son Samuel from his first marriage and his second wife Penelope, who outlived him by 30 years.
+He had a son, Samuel, from his first marriage and a second wife, Penelope, who outlived him by 30 years.
 His landholdings at Winnessimmett became tied up in legal action lasting more than 100 years, and involved court and procedural decisions on both sides of the Atlantic to resolve.
 Under the terms of his will, some of his properties in Winnessimmett were set aside for religious uses.
 His son challenged the will, which was eventually set aside.
 The litigation continued, carried on by his heirs and succeeding owners and occupants of the properties, and was finally concluded in 1785.
-The town of Bellingham, Massachusetts is named in his honor, and a number of features in Chelsea, including a square, a street, and a hill, bear the name Bellingham.
+The town of Bellingham, Massachusetts, is named in his honor, and a number of features in Chelsea, including a square, a street, and a hill, bear the name Bellingham.

 Bellingham was immortalized as a fictional character in Nathaniel Hawthorne's The Scarlet Letter, as the brother of Ann Hibbins, a woman who was executed (in real life in 1656, as well as in the book) for practicing witchcraft.
 There are apparently no contemporary references to Mrs. Hibbins as Bellingham's sister—Hawthorne's formation of this connection appears to be based on a footnote in James Savage's 1825 edition of John Winthrop's journals, and a genealogical tree of the Bellinghams published early in the 20th century does not mention her.
 However, Ann Hibbins' second husband, William Hibbins, was first married to Richard Bellingham's sister Hester but she died a year later and was buried in England.
 Bellingham also appears in Henry Wadsworth Longfellow's The New England Tragedies, which fictionalizes events dealing with the Quakers.